Nana Akufo-Addo: Presidential bids

 In October 1998, Akufo-Addo competed for the a presidential run of the NPP and lost to John Kufuor, who subsequently won the December 2000 presidential election and assumed office as President of Ghana in January 2001.
 Akufo-Addo was the chief campaigner for Kufuor in the 2000 election.
 He became the first attorney general and Minister for justice of the Kufuor era, and later moved to the Ministry of Foreign Affairs and New Partnership for Africa's Development (NEPAD).

-In 2007, he was the popular candidate tipped to win New Patriotic Party's presidential primaries.
-In 2008, Akufo-Addo represented NPP in a closely contested election against John Atta Mills of NDC.
+In 2007, he was the popular candidate tipped to win the New Patriotic Party's presidential primaries.
+In 2008, Akufo-Addo represented the NPP in a closely contested election against John Atta Mills of NDC.
 In the first round of voting, Akufo-Addo tallied 49.13%, leading Atta Mills with a slim margin that was below the constitutional threshold of 50% to become the outright winner.

-Akufo-Addo ran again as NPP's presidential candidate in the 2012 national elections against NDC's John Mahama, successor to the late Atta Mills.
+Akufo-Addo ran again as the NPP's presidential candidate in the 2012 national elections against NDC's John Mahama, successor to the late Atta Mills.
 Mahama was declared the winner of the election, an outcome that was legally challenged by Akufo-Addo.
 The court case generated considerable controversy, and was finally decided by the Ghana Supreme Court in a narrow 5/4 decision in favour of Mahama.
 Akufo-Addo accepted the verdict in the interest of economic stability and international goodwill.

 In March 2014, Akufo-Addo announced his decision to seek his party's nomination for the third time ahead of the 2016 election.
 In the NPP primary conducted in October 2014, he was declared victor with 94.35% of the votes.
 Akufo-Addo also served as chair of the Commonwealth Observer Mission for the South African elections in 2014.

 He focused his campaign on the economy, promising to stabilize the country's foreign exchange rate and to reduce unemployment levels.

 On 9 December 2016, sitting president Mahama conceded defeat to Akufo-Addo.
 Akufo-Addo won the election with 53.83% of the votes against Mahama's 44.4%.

-Nana Addo announced his intention to run for re-election by picking a nomination form as flagbearer of the New Patriotic Party ahead of the 2020 general elections.
-On 9 December 2020, Nana Addo was declared the winner of the 7 December 2020 Ghana Presidential election after securing a majority of 51.59% of the vote, just enough to win re-election in a single round.
+Akufo-Addo announced his intention to run for re-election by picking a nomination form as flagbearer of the New Patriotic Party ahead of the 2020 general elections.
+On 9 December 2020, Akufo-Addo was declared the winner of the 7 December election after securing a majority of 51.59% of the vote, just enough to win re-election in a single round.
+In December 2021, Akufo-Addo pledged to respect the two-term limit mandated in the Ghanaian constitution and not run for a third term in 2024.